Firm Footing

 share:

-Throughout my triathlon career I have always tried to use the treadmill as a last resort.
-For me, it presented a mind numbing experience I did not want to endure.
+Throughout my triathlon career, I have always tried to use the treadmill as a last resort.
+For me, it presented a mind-numbing experience I did not want to endure.
 Aerobic endurance runs on the treadmill seem like track meets to me.
-The effort just feels more difficult than the natural rhythm & freedom of running outdoors.
+The effort just feels more difficult than the natural rhythm and freedom of running outdoors.
 With winter readily upon us, less daylight and tricky footing are valid reasons to use the treadmill.
-Two weeks ago I was out completing an easy aerobic run on the Boulder Creek Path having to cautiously navigate the ice and snow patches.
-Nearing the end of my run I was gingerly rounding a corner covered with what appeared to be slush when bam!
-Within seconds I was sliding on my side like a hockey player losing a skate edge.
+Two weeks ago, I was out completing an easy aerobic run on the Boulder Creek Path, having to cautiously navigate the ice and snow patches.
+Nearing the end of my run, I was gingerly rounding a corner covered with what appeared to be slush when bam!
+Within seconds, I was sliding on my side like a hockey player losing a skate edge.
 It was a hard fall directly on my hip and has still not completely healed.
-In hindsight, a more prudent decision would have been to suck it up and complete this run indoors knowing how sketchy the footing was outside.
+In hindsight, a more prudent decision would have been to suck it up and complete this run indoors, knowing how sketchy the footing was outside.
 I am quick to encourage my athletes to make safety a priority when deciding between indoor and outdoor training sessions.
 Additionally, it is always smart to choose the environment that will allow you to execute the session to the best of your ability without having to worry about footing.

 Helpful Tips

-• Set treadmill at 1% grade for all runs aside from any specific hill reps.
+- Set the treadmill at a 1% grade for all runs aside from any specific hill reps.
 This will ensure you are running closer to the feel of running outdoors.

-• Always have a towel and bottle with water or electrolyte drink on hand with increased sweat rate.
+- Always have a towel and a bottle with water or electrolyte drink on hand with increased sweat rate.

-• Use of a small fan may help keep you cooler and more comfortable and be sure you have good ventilation.
+- Use a small fan to help keep you cooler and more comfortable and be sure you have good ventilation.

-• Include some light stretching after WU and a few minutes of easy walking before you get off the treadmill to re-establish your equilibrium/balance.
+- Include some light stretching after the warm-up and a few minutes of easy walking before you get off the treadmill to re-establish your equilibrium/balance.

 Training Sessions